-The acquirer and the acquiree may have a pre-existing relationship or other arrangement before negotiations for the business combination began, or they may enter into an arrangement during the negotiations that is separate from the business combination.
-In either situation, the acquirer shall identify any amounts that are
+- The acquirer and the acquiree may have a pre-existing relationship or other arrangement before negotiations for the business combination began, or they may enter into an arrangement during the negotiations that is separate from the business combination.
+In either situation, the acquirer shall identify any amounts that are not part of what the acquirer and the acquiree (or its former owners) exchanged in the business combination, ie amounts that are not part of the exchange for the acquiree.
+The acquirer shall recognise as part of applying the acquiree and the assets acquired and liabilities assumed in the exchange for the acquiree.
+Separate transactions shall be accounted for in accordance with the relevant Ind AS. - A transaction entered into by or on behalf of the acquirer or primarily for the benefit of the acquirer or the combined entity, rather than primarily for the benefit of the acquiree (or its former owners) before the combination, is likely to be a separate transaction.
+The following are examples of separate transactions that are not to be included in applying the acquisition method: - (a) a transaction that in effect settles pre-existing relationships between the acquirer and acquiree;

-- A transaction entered into by or on behalf of the acquirer or primarily for the benefit of the acquirer or the combined entity, rather than primarily for the benefit of the acquiree (or its former owners) before the combination, is likely to be a separate transaction.
-The following are examples of separate transactions that are not to be included in applying the acquisition method: - (a) a transaction that in effect settles pre-existing relationships between the acquirer and acquiree; - (b) a transaction that remunerates employees or former owners of the acquiree for future services; and - (c) a transaction that reimburses the acquiree or its former owners for paying the acquirer's acquisition-related costs.
+- (b) a transaction that remunerates employees or former owners of the acquiree for future services; and - (c) a transaction that reimburses the acquiree or its former owners for paying the acquirer's acquisition-related costs.

-Paragraphs B50-B62 provide related application guidance
+Paragraphs B50-B62 provide related application guidance.